 Intrusion detection technology can play an important role in an integrated security system; it is as much a deterrent as a means of protection.
-If police response to any alarm is required, your system must be compliant with the Association of Chief Police Officers' (ACPO) security systems policy (www.acpo.police.uk for England, Wales and Northern Ireland, and www.acpos.police.uk in Scotland.
+If police response to any alarm is required, your system must be compliant with the Association of Chief Police Officers' (ACPO) security systems policy (www.acpo.police.uk).
 For further information, contact the Alarms Administration Office at your local police headquarters.